Nelson Z. Graves: Family and death

-Graves married Ida C. Johnson (1850-1939) in 1874; their children were Nelson Z. Graves, Jr. (1880-1918), Ferdinand J. Graves (1875-1941), and Lottie Graves.
-Nelson Jr. played international cricket in his younger years and helped run the family business, but he died young of meningitis.
-Ferdinand was also involved in the family business.
+Graves married Ida C. Johnson on April 22, 1874, and together they had three children: Nelson Z. Graves, Jr., Ferdinand J. Graves, and Lottie Graves.
+Nelson Jr. was an international cricket player.
+Both Nelson Jr. and Ferdinand were involved in the family paint and varnish business.

-Graves died December 6, 1930, at his home in Philadelphia, two weeks after suffering a fall.
-He and his family are buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+Graves died December 6, 1930, at his home in the Germantown neighborhood of Philadelphia.
+He was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.